Blog > Articles

-Beta Blockers & Weight Gain: Metoprolol, Bisoprolol, Atenolol & More
+Beta blockers & weight gain: Metoprolol, Bisoprolol, Atenolol & more

 Do medications in the beta blockers class cause weight gain?
 Read on to learn more about beta blockers and whether they could impact your weight.

-Published on: August 31, 2022
+August 31, 2022

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 Beta blockers have been used for decades for the treatment of high blood pressure and other cardiovascular diseases.
 In fact, they are one of the most commonly prescribed classes of medications in the United States.
 Weight gain is a common but underrecognized side effect of beta blockers.
 In this article we’ll explore the relationship between beta blockers and weight gain and what you can do about it.